fastify/fastify-auth/README.md

   handler: (req, reply) => { reply.send({ hello: 'world' }) }
 })
 ```
-This example will show all the console logs and will reply always with `401: you are not authenticated`.
+This example shows all console logs and always replies with `401: you are not authenticated`.
-The `run` parameter is useful if you are adding to the request business data read from auth-tokens.
+The `run` parameter is useful for adding business data read from auth tokens to the request.

-You can use this plugin at the route level as in the above example or at the hook level by using the `preHandler` hook:
+This plugin can be used at the route level as in the above example or at the hook level using the `preHandler` hook:
 ```js
 fastify.addHook('preHandler', fastify.auth([
   fastify.verifyJWTandLevel,